 While these are key danger signs, this is not an exhaustive list, says American Medical Association president Dr. Patrice Harris, so call if anything concerns you.

-"If the symptoms don't get better or they worsen you should call your health care provider, the urgent care or the emergency department," Harris said.
-"And if the shortness of breath is severe, immediately call 911."
+'If the symptoms don't get better or they worsen you should call your health care provider, the urgent care or the emergency department,' Harris said.
+'And if the shortness of breath is severe, immediately call 911.'

 Keeping everyone else from getting sick

-Try to keep an air flow in the rest of the home with opened windows or doors with screens, or with air conditioning.
+To reduce virus transfer inside your home, try to keep an air flow in the rest of the home with opened windows or doors with screens, or with air conditioning.
 Have everyone wash their hands at every opportunity.
 Clean and disinfect all those commonly shared surfaces -- don't forget the refrigerator and microwave handles!